Contrast-Security-OSS/docs/content/installation/ruby/RubyConfig.md

 3. Within the server's *etc/contrast* directory (e.g. */etc/contrast/contrast_security.yaml*)
 3. Within the server's *etc* directory (e.g., */etc/contrast_security.yaml*)

+Go to the Ruby [YAML Template](installation-rubyconfig.html#ruby-template) for fully formatted properties that you can copy and use in your own configuration files.

 ## Service Configuration

 The Ruby agent launches an executable on startup that also needs access to the configuration files.
 Since the service is generally launched by the Ruby agent process, it has access to the same configuration file as the agent.
 However, if the service is started independently, it will attempt to use the same load path described above for its configuration file.